Delivering the Election – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

 Voter registration services

 Since 1997, Elections Canada has maintained the National Register of Electors.
 This is a digital directory containing the name, address, gender and birthdate of Canadians who are eligible to vote; it is updated periodically through information-sharing agreements with various federal and provincial agencies and departments.
 The Register is used to create the preliminary lists of electors when an election writ is issued.
-Electors whose names are on the preliminary list of electors receive the voter information card (VIC), giving them the address of their polling station.
+Electors whose names are on the preliminary list of electors receive a voter information card (VIC), giving them the address of their polling station.

 In Canada, votes are cast by paper ballot, completed by hand by the elector.